 • Hire a caterer and plan some shared meals or events

-• Create a common space in your building or main street that you can use on a regular basis for meals, social or a library or book club
+• Create a “common space” in your building (or one nearby) that can be used on a regular basis for meals, social activity, or a library, or coffee meeting place

 • Organize a group exercise class or yoga in your building or block

-• Collaborate with a community agency or service provider to arrange services such as meal catering, home help, or “hands on care” (e.g. a Personal Support Worker/PSW)
+• Collaborate with a community agency or service provider to co-arrange services such as meal catering, home help, or “hands on care” (e.g. a Personal Support Worker/PSW)

 As your community explores what you want and need, you can also involve others to help enable your efforts.
-You could collaborate with your landlord, condo board, or property manager, home care organizations, or local retailers.
+You can collaborate with a variety of players including: your landlord, condo board, or property manager, home care organizations, local retailers/businesses and community agencies.

-The OASIS Project in Canada: A group of seniors living in a building they loved, created their own social support network (called “OASIS”).
+The OASIS Project: In Canada, one of the first groups to create a NORC-based model was group of seniors living in Kingston Ontario, within a commercial l rental building they loved.
+They wanted to stay safe there, so they created their own social support network (called “OASIS”).
 They collaborated with their private landlord to adapt a common space within the building.
-They also set up partnerships to bring in the types of services they needed in the shared spaces of their building.
-They “co-designed and created” what’s called a “Naturally Occurring Retirement Community” or a “NORC”.
+They also set up partnerships with different providers (e.g. a caterer, or a shopping helper, or a social agency) to bring in the types of services they needed.
+They made full use of the newly renovated common spaces of their building.
+This group of older adults “co-designed and created” what’s called a “Naturally Occurring Retirement Community” or a “NORC”.
 For more info on the OASIS model of NORCs, visit OASIS Model